oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 On my system that gave me `/dev/disk6`, `/dev/disk7`, `/dev/disk8`.

-## ZFS Pools & Filesystems
+## ZFS Pools & File systems

-Lets build a ZFS pool on `disk6`:
+Let's build a ZFS pool on `disk6`:

 ```bash
 sudo zpool create tank /dev/disk6
 ```

-Now we have a ZFS pool called tank AND a ZFS filesystem called tank which is the root filesystem of that pool.
-Lets create another filesystem for our experiements:
+Now we have a ZFS pool called tank AND a ZFS file system called tank which is the root file system of that pool.
+Let's create another file system for our experiments:

 ```bash
 sudo zfs create tank/oliver